Frequently asked questions

 ArcGIS Field Maps is available on the App Store for iPads and iPhones as well as on Google Play.

-Use Field Maps with the Viewer user type to view your organization's maps.
+Use ArcGIS Field Maps with the Viewer user type to view your organization's maps.

-Editing is supported in Field Maps for the Field Worker, Creator, and GIS Professional user types with no additional purchase.
+Editing is supported in Field Maps for the Mobile Worker, Creator, and GIS Professional user types with no additional purchase.
 Adding Field Maps to an Editor user type license also enables data editing.

 Yes, offline workflows are supported in Field Maps.
 Field Maps supports mobile map packages as well as offline-enabled web maps that are carried locally on mobile workers' devices, enabling full map functionality even in disconnected environments.